 Be the change you want to see in the world

-Meditations will finish at 9.15 pm.
+Finish at 9.15 pm.

 Cost: This is a free event, but donations of £ 3 are welcome to cover our costs

 Where: Ham Library community space.
 Ham Street, Ham, Richmond upon Thames (west London), TW10 7HR.

 Public transport: From Richmond or Kingston; bus 371 to Ashburnham Rd, or bus 65 to Ham Common/Ham gate Avneue and walk along Ham Street towards Ham Library (approx. 5-10mins).

 There is no need to have meditatied before.